aksh1618/codestats-box-python/README.md

 - **CODE_STATS_USERNAME:** Your [Code::Stats](https://codestats.net) username.
 (This can also be put directly in the yml)

 - **STATS_TYPE:** (Optional) Type of stats, supported values:
-  - `recent`: (Default) Shows the past week in total as well as language wise recent XP:
+  - `recent-xp`: (Default) Shows the past week in total as well as language wise recent XP:

       ```none
       Total XP··················998,967 + 20,466 (past week)
       Java····························511,969 + 397 (new xp)
       ```

-  - `skip-recent`: Skips the recent stats (the parts after the ` +`) and shows just the aggregate total and language XPs:
+  - `xp`: Skips the recent stats (the parts after the ` +`) and shows just the aggregate total and language XPs:

       ```none
       Total XP·····································1,019,439